 The B2B SaaS space can be highly competitive with numerous options for a prospect to select from.
 If you start with a SaaS B2B website design that focuses on SEO and conversion rate optimization (CRO) best practices, you are halfway to the closed sale.
 The second 50% of the lead handling process is being responsive, thoughtful, thorough in the sales process to gain commitment and increase client acquisition from your website.

-FAQ on B2B Web Design for SaaS
+B2B Web Design Tips for SEO